-Congratulations — you’re having a grandchild!
-If you’re overwhelmed with the idea of gearing up, don’t worry — you’re in the right place.
+If you’re overwhelmed by the idea of gearing up for a new grandchild, don’t worry — you’re in the right place.
 We’ve got the ultimate guide to baby gear for grandparents.

 In this article, we’re focusing on the five major things you’ll want/need to host your grandchild at your house ~

 - A safe place to sleep

 - A place to set them down for a bit (like a bouncer seat)

 - Feeding Gear

 So take a deep breath — let’s begin 🙂